A Beginner's Guide to Biking to Work This Winter

 1. Indoor Cycling

 If you want to cycle during the winter but are not comfortable cycling in the cold weather, consider indoor cycling.
 Indoor cycling classes are available at many gyms, fitness studios, and community centers, and they provide a fun and challenging workout.
-These spin classes simulate cycling outdoors, with hill climbs, sprints, and other training techniques.
+These indoor cycling classes simulate cycling outdoors, with hill climbs, sprints, and other training techniques.
 You can also buy a stationary bike that allows you to use your own bike indoors.
 With this option, you don't have to worry about the weather, and you can cycle at any time of the day or night.

 1. Ice Biking